Ready to Run Easier and Get Faster?

 I was the overall 1st-place winner at the 2011 Moraine Hills Half Marathon, 2012 Maryland Warrior Dash, and 2013 Potomac River Run Marathon.

 Strength Running is where I share what I’ve learned to help you be a better runner.

-In addition to being a USATF-certified running coach, I’m also the author of 101 Simple Ways to be a Better Runner and the co-author of The Rebel Running Guide.
-I’m also the co-founder of Run Your BQ, a community of runners who want to run a faster marathon.
+In addition to being a USATF-certified running coach, I’m also the author of 101 Simple Ways to be a Better Runner and the co-founder of Run Your BQ, a community of runners who want to run a faster marathon.

 I’ve been running competitively since 1998 and ran for Connecticut College, where I was a New England Qualifier and top ten finisher in the 3,000m Steeplechase.